philschanely/course-web1/_lessons/03-links-images.md

 * Create valid relative paths
 * Add placeholder images
 * Add images to content with correct paths
 * User `alt` attributes correctly

 ### Study Tools

 Review the key takeaways from this module.
 Memorize each of the following tags or attributes and understand what they are used for:

 * `<a>` and `href`
 * `<img/>`, `src`, and `alt`

+Prepare answers to the following questions as you study for the exam covering this lesson:

+* Describe the nature and purpose of SWOT Analysis.
+* Describe the nature and purpose of a Creative Brief in the context of web design.
+* Miller outlines seven broad factors that usability professionals consider.
+List and describe them in your own words.
+* What is persistent navigation and what are some things Miller describes that we can do to make them clear and usable?
+* What purpose do breadcrumbs navigation play in usability?
+* What are some principles Miller describes for making buttons and links usable?
+* What factors are involved in making site search features usable?
+* How do form submissions, error messages, and the use of surprise and delight relate to each other in relation to user experience?